- Multisourcing is how a planning system can compare and choose from multiple sources of supply.

 “If you have specified the In-House Production procurement type in the location product master, the system considers the procurement priority in the PPM or in the PDS.
 If you have specified External Procurement as the procurement type, the system considers the procurement priority in the transportation lane.
 With procurement type In-House Production or External Procurement, the system compares the procurement priority from the transportation lane with the procurement priority in the PPM or PDS.
 The source of supply with the lower value for the procurement priority has priority over the source of supply with the higher value.
 The highest procurement priority is the value 0.”

 Therefore the priority can be either the transportation lane or the PPM/PDS – but not both.

 - This means that priorities do not provide the Holy Grail of multi-sourcing.
-(This would theoretically be provided by the SNP cost optimizer, but as multi-sourcing has proven to be impractical in SNP, I will only agree that it is probably provided by the SNP optimizer.)
+(The SNP cost optimizer would theoretically provide this, but as multi-sourcing has proven to be impractical in SNP, I will only agree that the SNP optimizer probably provides it.)

 - This does not mean that PPMs/PDSs can be alternatively selected between locations.
 This is called multi-plant planning and is not functionality available in APO, which you can learn about here, or you can see my book on this topic for more details.